Fraud against Private Insurers

 Both California and Illinois have a first to file rule, meaning that once a person or governmental agency has brought an action under the Act, no one other than the state can intervene or bring a related action.
 Both have public disclosure bars, prohibiting suits based on certain types of publicly available information unless the interested person is an original source.

 Insurance fraud harms all of us and preventing this fraud is a shared responsibility.
-California and Illinois have seen the value of citizen watchdogs.
+California and Illinois have seen the value of citizen watchdogs and incentivize whistleblowers to report insurance fraud.

-To find out more about whether a particular type of insurance fraud is actionable under a state whistleblower law, contact us today.
+To find out more about whether a particular type of insurance fraud is actionable under the California Insurance Fraud Prevention Act or the Illinois Insurance Claims Fraud Prevention Act, contact us today.